ibm-cloud-docs/vmwaresolutions/services/zerto_managing_licenses.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing Zerto licenses
+# Managing Zerto stand-alone licenses
 {: #zerto_managing_licenses}

 You can view and delete the Zerto licenses that you ordered for stand-alone use.

-## Procedure to view Zerto licenses
+## Procedure to view Zerto stand-alone licenses
 {: #zerto_managing_licenses-procedure-view}

 1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Licenses** from the left navigation pane.
 2. Scroll down to the **Zerto licenses** table to view the license name, creation time, and status.
 3. To view more details of a specific license, click the license.

    The following information is displayed for the Zerto license:
    * License notes
    * Number of VMs licensed
    * Creation date
    * Email address
    * Status

-The status is one of the following items.
+   The status can have one of the following values:
-* Ordering - the order is submitted to IBM Support.
+   * **Ordering** - the order is submitted to IBM Support.
-* Completed - IBM Support receives your order and a license key request is sent to Zerto.
+   * **Completed** - IBM Support received your order and a license key request was sent to Zerto.

-## Procedure to delete Zerto licenses
+## Procedure to delete Zerto stand-alone licenses
 {: #zerto_managing_licenses-procedure-delete}

 Deleting a Zerto license does not delete the Zerto service that is installed on a vCenter Server instance.
 To delete the service, you must do so in the {{site.data.keyword.vmwaresolutions_short}} console.